Hawk9808/Hawk9808/README.md

 - 👋 Hi, I’m Shihao Yang
-- 👀 I’m interested in data analyst
+- 👀 I’m interested in data science field
-- 🌱 I’m currently learning data modeling and sql
+- 🌱 I’m currently learning big data mining and sql
-- 📫 How to reach me -- email:syang536@wisc.edu / WeChat:syang536
+- 📫 How to reach me -- email:syang536@ucla.edu / WeChat:syang536

 <!---
 Hawk9808/Hawk9808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.